 Imagine someone sees a beautiful couch, but it costs too much for them.
 If your business offers similar products at a more reasonable price, integrating image search into your website will allow you to potentially pick up on this sale, creating an extra revenue stream.

 Cart abandonment is the most frustrating reason for losing a sale because it means a user was considering buying your product, only to change their mind at the last minute.
-The latest data shows a 79.17% global rate of cart abandonment, highlighting how big a problem it is.
+Data shows a 79 percent global rate of cart abandonment, highlighting how big a problem it is.